Building Maintenance Costs: Key Formulas to Master Your Budget

 Building maintenance is just what it sounds like — performing maintenance tasks to ensure that a building or facility remains functional and safe.
 This process applies to residential and commercial buildings.

 To alleviate the issue, your maintenance tech replaced the fuel tank and filled it up with fresh oil.
-With proper building maintenance, your power is back on, and your staff is able to get to work.
+Your power is back on, and your staff is able to get to work.

 Industries That Require Building Maintenance

 Performing maintenance is important for any type of building.
 Here are specific examples of the types of buildings and the variety of tasks they require.
-Keep in mind, the specific costs associated with performing building maintenance at these facilities vary greatly depending on the size of the building, regulatory standards in your sector, age of the facility, amount of foot traffic and geographic location, to name a few.
+Keep in mind, the specific cost of maintenance at these facilities varies greatly depending on the size and property value of the building, regulatory standards in your sector, age of the facility, amount of foot traffic and geographic location, to name a few.

-Commercial buildings where people work and shop need regular maintenance to ensure their continued comfort.
+Commercial buildings where people work and shop need routine maintenance to ensure their continued comfort.

 Industries: Corporate office space, shopping centers/malls, retail stores, business complexes